Davey Allison: Initial years with Robert Yates Racing (1989–1990)

 Allison's 1989 season did not start well.
 A year after he and his father's one-two Daytona 500 finish, Davey started at sixteenth, then was involved in an early incident with Geoff Bodine that sent his car careening into the sand bar separating the track's backstretch from Lake Lloyd.
 The car made one slow, complete, roll-over with Allison eventually restarting the car and driving it back to the pits.
 He drove the damaged, hood-less car to a 25th place finish and had a heated exchange with Bodine following the race (the first of several exchanges with other drivers during his career).

 The team rebounded at Rockingham and when the series moved to Talladega in May for the Winston 500, Allison had scored one top-ten and three top-five finishes.
 Allison started on the pole at Talladega and got his first win of 1989, his second victory in Talladega's spring event.
-After the race, Allsion stood sixth in the Winston Cup Championship standings, but did not win again until the next restrictor plate race, the Pepsi 400 at Daytona, his last win of the season.
+After the race, Allison stood sixth in the Winston Cup Championship standings, but did not win again until the next restrictor plate race, the Pepsi 400 at Daytona, his last win of the season.
 By the end of the season, Allison had collected seven top-five and thirteen top-ten finishes along with one pole position to go with the two wins.
 He slipped to eleventh in the final Winston Cup standings.
 However, he would marry his second wife, Liz, during the season, and their first child, Krista, was born prior to the 1990 season.